-Let’s have a look at detection rules available in Microsoft Intune.
-Open Microsoft Endpoint Manager admin center and navigate to Apps > Windows > Windows apps, Select any Win32 app and click on Properties > Detection rules to open Detection rules blade.
+To explore the Win32 app detection rules in Microsoft Intune, open the Intune admin center and navigate to: Apps > Windows > Windows apps.
+Select any Win32 application, then go to Properties > Detection rules to access the Detection Rules blade.

-Note: You have to create a Win32 app if you don’t have any.
+Note: You have to create a Win32 app if you don’t have one.
+Check this article if you want to know how to deploy a Win32 app.

-The following detection rule formats are currently available in Microsoft Intune.
+The following Win32 app detection rule formats are available in Microsoft Intune:

-Manually configure detection rule: This detection rule format allow Intune administrator to specify a detection rule based on MSI product code, file or folder existence, file version, registry key or registry value.
+Manually configure detection rules: This option allows Intune administrators to define detection logic based on MSI product codes, file or folder existence, file version, or registry keys and values.

-This detection rule detect application installation based on MSI product key or version check.
+This detection rule detects application installation based on the MSI product key or version check.
 When you choose this rule type, you have two settings:

-- MSI product code: This property allow administrator to configure MSI product code to detect the installation of App.
-When you use this rule type with an MSI, the MSDI product key populated automatically.
+- MSI product code: This property allows the administrator to configure the MSI product code to detect the installation of the App.
+When you use this rule type with an MSI, the MSI product key is populated automatically.

-- MSI product version check: This property allow administrator to configure an additional check that is specific version of MSI product code to detect the application.
+- MSI product version check: This property allows the administrator to configure an additional check that is a specific version of the MSI product code to detect the application.

 Example of MSI product detection: